EstSyntax/EstUD/README.md

 ## Version 2.2

-Versions 2.0 and upper are available at http://universaldependencies.org/ (https://github.com/UniversalDependencies/UD_Estonian-EDT/ , master branch is a stabile version and dev-branch the newest)
+Versions 2.0 and upper are available at http://universaldependencies.org/ (https://github.com/UniversalDependencies/UD_Estonian-EDT/ , master branch has a stable version and dev branch is the newest)

 ## Version 1.4